ChrisThoung/website/code/2019-12-03_sympy_sim/README.md

 ## How to

+* Run the code from the blog post: Open and run the Jupyter notebook, 'sympy_sim.ipynb'
 * Run the test suite: Run `python test_fsics.py` or use a `unittest`-compatible test framework (e.g. `unittest`, `pytest`, `nose`/`nose2`; other test frameworks are available)